Canal Hotel bombing

-The Canal Hotel bombing was a suicide truck bombing in Baghdad, Iraq, in the afternoon of August 19, 2003.
-It killed 22 people, including the United Nations' Special Representative in Iraq Sérgio Vieira de Mello, and wounded over 100, including human rights lawyer and political activist Dr. Amin Mekki Medani.
-The blast targeted the United Nations Assistance Mission in Iraq created just five days earlier.
-(The United Nations had used the hotel as its headquarters in Iraq since the early 1990s.)

-The 19 August bombing resulted in the withdrawal within weeks of most of the 600 UN staff members from Iraq.
+The Canal Hotel bombing was a suicide truck bombing in Baghdad, Iraq, during the afternoon of 19 August 2003.
+It killed 23 people, including the United Nations' Special Representative in Iraq Sérgio Vieira de Mello, and wounded over 100, including human rights lawyer and political activist Amin Mekki Medani.
+The attack targeted the United Nations Assistance Mission in Iraq created just five days earlier.
+The attack resulted in the withdrawal within weeks of most of the 600 UN staff members from Iraq.
 These events were to have a profound and lasting impact on the UN's security practices globally.

 The attack was followed by a suicide car bomb attack on 22 September 2003 near U.N. headquarters in Baghdad, killing a security guard and wounding 19 people.

 Abu Musab al-Zarqawi, the leader of terrorist organization Jama'at al-Tawhid wal-Jihad, in April 2004 claimed responsibility for the 19 August blast.